 We strive to promote the discussion, documentation, exhibition, and publication of this material.

 2018 Board of Directors:

-Bob Montague, President; Vel Gray, Vice President; Diane Gravatt, Treasurer; Patricia Satterfield, Secretary; Minister Davelin Gresham, Bessida Cauthorne White, Susan Neal, Vel Gray, and Scott Krejci.
+Bob Montague, President; Vel Gray, Vice President; Diane Gravatt, Treasurer; Patricia Satterfield, Secretary; Minister Davelin Gresham, Bessida Cauthorne White, Susan Neal, Scott Krejci, Page Wittkamp, Stephen King.

 2018 Advisory Board:

-Larry Chowning, Celane Roden, Dr. Richard Shores, Ida Mae Shores, Cynthia Lewis, David Lively, Rob Warner, Helen Chandler and Patty Campbell
+Larry Chowning, Celane Roden, Dr. Richard Shores, Ida Mae Shores, Cynthia Lewis, David Lively, Rob Warner and Helen Chandler.